willclarkson/lsstScratchWIC/README.md

 Dec 2015 or with 2016's OpSim runs.
 I will have to update the notebooks in this repository to follow the new convention.

-For the moment, however, if you have a version of MAF before about December 2015, and the older OpSim runs listed below, this all *should* still work OK.
+Some of the notebooks and python for the pre-2016 versions are in subdirectories python/legacy/ and notebooks/legacy.
+If you have a version of MAF before about December 2015, and the older OpSim runs listed below, those all *should* still work OK.

 Even if you are using 2016-era MAF, I *think* the notebook FigureOfMerit_4p3_Galactic_Supernova.ipynb should still work if you